Ben McLachlan: 2018

 McLachlan's last stop before the French Open was in Lyon, where he paired up with Marcin Matkowski for the first time, losing in the first round in a match tie-break.
-Reunited with Struff at Roland Garros, the pair suffered a surprise defeat at the hands of Marcelo Arevalo and Jamie Cerretani in the first round, losing in three sets.
+Reunited with Struff at Roland Garros, the pair suffered a surprise defeat at the hands of Marcelo Arévalo and Jamie Cerretani in the first round, losing in three sets.
 He also played mixed doubles for the first time, his partner being Makoto Ninomiya, but they lost in the first round to second seeds Latisha Chan and Ivan Dodig.
 Ninomiya would go on to be runner-up in the women's doubles with Eri Hozumi.

 For their first grass-court tournament together, McLachlan and Struff went to Stuttgart, where they lost in the first round.
 They changed partners so that Struff would have a fellow German with him at Halle, and McLachlan teamed up with Japanese No. 1 Kei Nishikori, a very infrequent doubles player.
 It was not an auspicious start, as they were beaten in straight sets by Marcel Granollers and Robin Haase.
-McLachlan's last tournament before Wimbledon was at Eastbourne where, teaming up again with Matkowski, they suffered the same result as in Lyon - a first round loss.
+McLachlan's last tournament before Wimbledon was at Eastbourne where, teaming up again with Matkowski, they suffered the same result as in Lyon – a first round loss.

 At Wimbledon McLachlan and Struff dropped only one set in their first three matches on the way through to the quarter-finals.
 They lost there in four sets, the three which went against them all being tie-breaks, to Frederik Nielsen and Joe Salisbury.
 Even with that defeat, they remained the only pair in the whole competition not to have lost a service game.
 In the mixed doubles McLachlan teamed up with Eri Hozumi.
 As 14th seeds they had a bye in the first round, then had a walkover in the second, before losing to fourth seeds Jean-Julien Rojer and Demi Schuurs.

-McLachlan and Struff then moved on to the German Open, where they lost in the semifinals to Julio Peralta and Horacio Zeballos, and McLachlan then went to Washington, where he and Ivan Dodig had a superb win over Lukasz Kubot and Marcelo Melo in the first round, before losing in a big upset to Denis Kudla and Frances Tiafoe in their quarterfinal.
+McLachlan and Struff then moved on to the German Open, where they lost in the semifinals to Julio Peralta and Horacio Zeballos, and McLachlan then went to Washington, where he and Ivan Dodig had a superb win over Łukasz Kubot and Marcelo Melo in the first round, before losing in a big upset to Denis Kudla and Frances Tiafoe in their quarterfinal.
 It was the second time, following Houston in February, that Tiafoe had inflicted a defeat on McLachlan.